AutoVision-cloud/SA-Det3D/README.md

 detection by augmenting convolutional features with self-attention features.
 <br/>
-We first incorporate the *pairwise / full self-attention* (*FSA*) mechanism into the current state-of-the-art BEV, voxel, point and point-voxel based detectors and show consistent improvement over strong baseline models while simultaneously significantly reducing their parameter footprint and computational cost.
+We first incorporate the pairwise mechanism into the  current state-of-the-art BEV, voxel, point and point-voxel based detectors and show consistent improvement over strong baseline models while simultaneously significantly reducing their parameter footprint and computational cost.
+We call this variant *full self-attention* (*FSA*).
 <br/>
 We also propose a self-attention variant that samples a subset of the most representative features by learning deformations over randomly sampled locations.
+This not only allows us to scale explicit global contextual modeling to larger point-clouds, but also leads to more discriminative and informative feature descriptors.
 We call this variant *deformable self-attention* (*DSA*).
-This not only allows us to scale explicit global contextual modeling to larger point-clouds, but also leads to more discriminative and informative feature descriptors.

 ## Results